Bleeding Heart (film): Production

 On October 1, 2013, Diane Bell started casting for her new film.
 On October 7, Jessica Biel and Zosia Mamet were officially cast as long-lost sisters along with Kate Burton and Joe Anderson and it began shooting the same day.
 Edi Gathegi was cast a week later.

 Filming

 Filming started in Los Angeles in October 2013.

 Release

 The film premiered at the Tribeca Film Festival on April 16, 2015.

+Reception

+Critical response

+According to critic aggregation site Rotten Tomatoes, the film has a critic score of 43%.
+Frank Scheck of The Hollywood Reporter wrote: "Despite its non-exploitative approach to its subject, the film... is too schematic and obvious to have the desired impact.
+Content collapsed.
+Biel turns in a fine performance as the unlikely violent hero, but Mamet excels in a role far different than her Shoshanna on HBO's Girls."